AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 Run `npm audit` for details.
 ```

-> [!WARNING]
+> ⚠️ **NOTE**
-> npm has detected **15 vulnerabilities across 357 installed packages**, including
-> **3 critical** and **6 high** severity findings — all introduced by the pinned
+-  npm has detected **15 vulnerabilities across 357 installed packages**, including **3 critical** and **6 high** severity findings — all introduced by the pinned
-> dependency versions in `package.json`.
+dependency versions in `package.json`.
 Do **not** run `npm audit fix --force` yet, The --force flag tells npm: "Ignore all safety rules, ignore version compatibility, and just do whatever it takes to get rid of vulnerabilities.
-> remediation is covered in the next sections.
+remediation is covered in the next sections.

-> ⚠️ NOTE
-> `--legacy-peer-deps` is required because the pinned vulnerable versions conflict
-> with current peer dependency requirements.
+-  `--legacy-peer-deps` is required because the pinned vulnerable versions conflict with current peer dependency requirements.
 Using this flag in production is not recommended.
-It simply hides warning messages, meaning you might completely miss serious version conflicts that could break your application..
+It simply hides warning messages, meaning you might completely miss serious version conflicts that could break your application.
+- If the **PROBLEMS** tab in SAP Business Application Studio still displays stale errors after Step 2, refresh the editor page to reload the language server and clear the panel.

 ## 🔎 3.
 Detection & Impact Analysis
 Before applying any remediation, you must first understand what is vulnerable, why it matters, and what an attacker could realistically achieve in your SAP BTP environment.